-Quick & Easy 2-Ingredient WW Friendly BBQ Sauce
+Quick and Easy 2-Ingredient WW Friendly BBQ Sauce

 Want a quick and easy low points alternative to homemade sugar free barbecue sauce .
 This idea was shared by Lauren, a longtime reader.
 To lower the points in her BBQ sauce she combines a bottle of Sweet Baby Rays BBQ Sauce with an equal amount of unsweetened applesauce and blends until smooth.
 This effectively cuts the Points of the barbecue sauce from 2 SmartPoints per tablespoon to 1!

 - Southern Barbecue Shrimp